 An RFE is an official request from USCIS asking immigration applicants to provide additional information or documents.
 Importantly, an RFE doesn’t mean the agency is inclined to deny the application—all it means is that they need more information to decide.
 Receiving an RFE is a normal stage in the application screening process.

-When they receive an I-526E petition, evaluation officers must closely review every aspect of the investment, the job creation, and the eligibility criteria to ensure compliance with the program’s requirements.
-When they are unsure of an investor’s eligibility, they ask for additional evidence for applicants to strengthen their case and prove their eligibility.
+When they receive an I-526E petition, adjudicating officers must closely review every aspect of the investment, the job creation, and the eligibility criteria to ensure compliance with the program’s requirements.
+When adjudicating officers are unsure of an investor’s eligibility, they request additional evidence for applicants to strengthen their case and prove their eligibility.

 Why Does USCIS Issue RFEs?

 USCIS issues an RFE when more information or documents are needed to verify an immigration request.
 According to the USCIS manual, an RFE is the next step if the submitted documents aren’t enough to make a clear decision.
-For instance, when primary evidence is insufficient, USCIS might request secondary evidence or even an in-person interview.
+For instance, when primary evidence is insufficient, USCIS might request secondary evidence.

 The following are some of the main reasons USCIS may issue an RFE: